 For nearly 30 years, NBCC has been a leader in supplying the education, tools and training that empowers breast cancer survivors and other advocates to make their own informed decisions and to take leadership roles in clinical, scientific, policy and legislative decision-making that affects breast cancer research, healthcare and public policy.

 NBCC’s Advocate Leadership Summit is an annual gathering of breast cancer advocates from across the country and around the world.
 Participants attend sessions on the latest scientific research, training in effective advocacy strategies and presentations by respected researchers in the field, grassroots leaders from around the country and prominent public policy experts.
 The Advocate Leadership Summit is the premier breast cancer advocacy event that attracts women and men from the U.S and other countries.
 Attendees include breast cancer survivors, caregivers, patient advocates and many others who are affected by breast cancer.

-Planning has only just begun for the 2023 Summit, but we will continue to build on the strengths of the tireless and talented advocates who help NBCC achieve our mission to end breast cancer for everyone.
+At the 2023 Advocate Leadership Summit, we will continue to build on the strengths of the tireless and talented advocates who will help NBCC achieve our mission to end breast cancer for everyone.

 On April 30 – May 2, 2022, NBCC hosted advocates in person again for the first time since 2019.